yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 	"./fxaafix.jpg"
 >}}

-The Switch offers a JIT service (not to be confused with yuzu’s JIT, Dynarmic) that allows games to write to code memory during runtime–which wouldn't normally be possible due to the restrictions of the platform.
+The Switch offers a JIT service (not to be confused with yuzu’s JIT, Dynarmic) that allows games to write to code memory during runtime — which wouldn't normally be possible due to the restrictions of the platform.
 This is currently only used for the official Nintendo 64 emulators in `Super Mario 3D All-Stars` and the `Nintendo Switch Online` collection.

 Properly using {{< gh-hovercard "12513" "code memory handles" >}} allows the JIT service to work with yuzu’s NCE backend, letting the user run games from the `Nintendo 64 - Nintendo Switch Online` library.